FiveYellowMice/curly-turtle/README.md

 	baseurl: /eqBT7AGJLpIu17s0
 	sslkey: /etc/ssl/domain.key
 	sslcert: /etc/ssl/domain.crt
+	ratelimit: 20000

-Then run the command `curly-turtle -c /etc/curly-turtle/master.yml`, it will listen on address 127.0.0.1, port 8080, use `/eqBT7AGJLpIu17s0` as baseurl, load SSL private key in `/etc/ssl/domain.key` and load SSL certificate in `/etc/ssl/domain.crt`.
+Then run the command `curly-turtle -c /etc/curly-turtle/master.yml`, it will listen on address 127.0.0.1, port 8080, use `/eqBT7AGJLpIu17s0` as baseurl, load SSL private key in `/etc/ssl/domain.key`, load SSL certificate in `/etc/ssl/domain.crt` and set rate limit to 20000 miliseconds.

 If one option is omitted, the default value will be used.